-- Monzo: you have to wait the 2-7 days for the card to arrive.
-You can’t start using your account until it does.
-You can link Monzo to Apple Pay or Google Pay once you’ve got your card too.
+- Monzo: you’ll normally have to wait 2-7 days for the card to arrive.
+Lots of people get their card the next day.
+You can start tinkering with your account straight away.
+You can link Monzo to Apple Pay or Google Pay before your card arrives.

 Which is the best for going abroad?

-Describing unlimited use as unsustainable, there’s now a £200 limit on free cash withdrawals – after which 3% is charged.
+They’re very similar and great for travelling fee-free, but with one key difference: with Monzo, there’s a £200 limit on free cash withdrawals abroad – after which 3% is charged.

 Starling’s ATM withdrawal limit is £300 a day, and this applies both at home or abroad.
 So, Starling might just be better for those looking for a bit of extra cash.

 Other than this, they both offer the MasterCard exchange rate, and their options to temporarily freeze your card in your app could just be a life saver abroad.